New benchmark for status creates new pressure for PGA Tour players

 Griffin, who plans to play six of the seven fall events, also pointed out that there are unknowns that come with the new standard.
 Previously, those who finished 126th through 150th on the final points list would have conditional status the next season and could count on getting into a decent number of events.
 With the top-100 now being the line it remains to be seen how many events those who finish 101st to 125th will get in 2026.

 “I don’t think anybody really knows what 110, 120 will get you.
 They [the Tour] say it will give you starts and they’ve been pretty accurate.
-The top 100 is the goal but 110 will get you a decent amount of starts next year,” said Griffin, who finished the regular season 142nd on the points list but is projected to move to 98th after Round 1 in Napa.
+The top 100 is the goal but 110 will get you a decent amount of starts next year,” said Griffin, who finished the regular season 142nd on the points list but is projected to move inside the top 100 after Round 1 in Napa.
 “It’s so separated, the points between 150 and 70, you obviously need to play well.”